unfoldingWord-dev/Resource-Container/docs/linking.rst

 All RC links follow a very simple structure in two different flavors.

-* **Anonymous links** - have no title and are declared by enclsing the link in double brackets
+* **Anonymous links** - have no title and are declared by enclosing the link in double brackets
 * **Titled links** - have a title and are indicated by enclosing the link title in single brackets and the link in parentheses.

 For example: